apuri92/citrine-challenge/writeup.md

 * The points filled at the smallest step size may not be uniform in all dimensions
 * If the valid region is discontinuous, all subregions may not be found
 * Floating point errors can happen if the point is close to 0
+* The given starting point influences the points that are found by the script